dataesr/bso-publications/doc/bso.md

 ![Distribution of clinical trials by results reporting](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_ct_2.png){ width=450 }

-The World Medical Association (WMA)'s Declaration of Helsinki (@ref_WMA) states that the dissemination of results from medical research involving human beings, is an ethical obligation for all those involved, whether researchers, sponsors or publishers of scientific journals.
+The World Medical Association (WMA)'s Declaration of Helsinki (@world_medical_association_world_nodate) states that the dissemination of results from medical research involving human beings, is an ethical obligation for all those involved, whether researchers, sponsors or publishers of scientific journals.
 Indeed, it appears to be a necessary counterpart to the involvement of patients in such research and as a major scientific and public health issue.
 The dissemination of results may take the form of an article in a scientific journal (published results) or a summary in a clinical trial register (posted results).
 This second vector ensures that the results of negative or inconclusive clinical trials, which are difficult to value in a scientific publication, are made public and properly disseminated.
 They are indeed valuable scientific contributions and the trials from which they result should not be ignored or unnecessarily duplicated.

 ![Procedures for reporting the results of completed clinical trials](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_ct_3.png){ width=450 }